ibm-cloud-docs/key-protect/import-standard-keys.md

         </td>
         <td>
           <p>
             The length of the key, measured in bytes.
-You will need to convert the desired bit length into bytes.
+You will need to convert the desired bit length into bytes for the command.
           </p>
           <p>
             Acceptable bit lengths: 128, 192, 256.
 Converted byte lengths are 16, 24, and 32.